 An image of a group of students could be described in multiple ways.
 What is the context?

-- If it's a stock photo of students, chosen as decorative filler the alt text might be "3 students in a computer lab."
+- If it's a stock photo of students, chosen as decorative filler the alt text might be "Three students in a computer lab."

-- If it's for an article featuring these particular students, the alt text should be more specific, "Bruce Wayne, Diana Prince, and Clark Kent working on Project X in the Getz Multimedia Lab."
+- If it's for an article featuring these particular students, the alt text should probably be more specific: "Bruce Wayne, Diana Prince, and Clark Kent working on Project X in the Sound and Image Media Studios."

-There should be a field labeled "alt text" or "image description" in any module that allows for an image.
-If you can't find an alt text field, please contact Digital Communications and we'll help you locate it.
+Look for a field labeled "alt text" or "image description" in any content type that allows for an image.